-The Commission on Accreditation of Allied Health Education Programs (CAAHEP) 9355 - 113th Street North, #7709, Seminole, FL 33775; 727.210.2350 www.caahep.org
+The Commission on Accreditation of Allied Health Education Programs (CAAHEP) 9355 - 113th Street North, #7709, Seminole, FL 33775; 727.210.2350; www.caahep.org

-The Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326; 404.975.5000 www.acenursing.org
+The Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326; 404.975.5000; www.acenursing.org

-- The Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088; 214.703.8445
+The Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088; 214.703.8445

 Polk State College is pleased to report that on April 27, 2021, the Commission on Accreditation in Physical Therapy Education (CAPTE) renewed the College's Physical Therapist Assistant Program's accreditation.
-At the same time, CAPTE also placed the program on temporary Probationary Accreditation status due to two out of eight Standards/Required Elements being out of compliance.
+At the same time, the CAPTE also placed the program on temporary Probationary Accreditation status due to two out of eight Standards/Required Elements being out of compliance.

 Probationary accreditation is a temporary status that does not exceed two years but may end sooner.
-Once placed on probation, should a program fail to comply with accreditation requirements in a timely manner as specified by CAPTE, the program may risk having its accreditation withdrawn.
+Once placed on probation, should a program fail to comply with accreditation requirements in a timely manner as specified by the CAPTE, the program may risk having its accreditation withdrawn.
 Polk State is committed to taking all necessary steps to ensure ongoing accreditation for this program.

 The College takes this situation very seriously and it is confident in meeting all CAPTE accreditation standards.
 Polk State's PTA Program was created consistent with those standards when it first received accreditation in 1996.
-The College has hired a new Program Director who began on June 1, 2021; a new Clinical Coordinator who will be on board before the fall term; and is providing a supplemental test preparation course, Scorebuilders, to enhance all students' readiness for passing their licensure exams.
-Polk State will continue to provide students with the high-quality education and training required to become a licensed, practicing physical therapist assistant.
+The College has hired a new Program Director who began on June 1, 2021; a new Clinical Coordinator for the fall term.
+Additionally, the program is providing a supplemental test preparation course, Scorebuilders, to enhance students' readiness for passing licensure exams.
+Polk State is committed to demonstrating and maintaining compliance with the standards of the CAPTE and is confident that the corrective measures being implemented will lead to removal of the probationary status.
+Polk State will continue to provide students with the high-quality education and training required to become licensed, practicing physical therapist assistants.